Sony A7S II vs Panasonic G5

 Review summary: Sony A7S II vs Panasonic G5

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A7S II or the Panasonic G5 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Sony Alpha 7S II:

 - Better image quality: Features a larger and more technologically advanced imaging sensor.